European Union unlikely to reach Russia sanctions deal as internal dispute deepens

 European Union Foreign Policy Chief Kaja Kallas has said the bloc is unlikely to reach agreement on a new package of sanctions against Russia at Monday’s meeting of EU foreign ministers, as continued Hungarian opposition keeps consensus out of reach.

-Speaking to journalists ahead of the meeting, Kallas said the bloc would continue efforts to advance the proposal by engaging with member states, but added that she did not expect any breakthrough during the talks.
+Speaking to journalists ahead of the meeting, Kaja Kallas said the bloc would keep working to push the proposal forward by engaging member states, but she did not expect a breakthrough during the talks.

-Poland’s foreign minister, Radosław Sikorski, criticised Budapest more directly, accusing Hungary of showing a “shocking” lack of solidarity with Ukraine.
-He also suggested the Hungarian government was fuelling hostility towards Kyiv for domestic political gain.
+Poland’s Foreign Minister Radoslaw Sikorski criticised Hungary more directly, accusing Budapest of showing a “shocking” lack of solidarity with Ukraine.
+He also suggested the Hungarian government was stoking hostility towards Kyiv for domestic political advantage.

-“We should be ready for talks but it is ultimately up to Russia to show that it is willing to make substantive concessions to Ukraine,” he said.
+“We should be ready for talks, but it is ultimately up to Russia to show it is willing to make meaningful concessions to Ukraine,” he said.

-He also stressed that Europe must maintain pressure on Moscow through sustained sanctions and continued political and military support for Kyiv.
+He also stressed that Europe must maintain pressure on Moscow through sustained sanctions, along with continued political and military support for Ukraine.

 Hungary blocks Ukraine aid and pipeline dispute continues